packetghostyt/packetghostyt/README.md

 # PacketGhost: The Unbiased VPN Review Framework

-**PacketGhost** is a transparent, open-source VPN evaluation project, inspired by creators like Tom Spark and Techlore — but designed to remove all affiliate manipulation, biased scoring, and more.
+**PacketGhost** is a transparent, open-source VPN evaluation framework — designed for people who care about facts, not affiliate fluff.
+Inspired by creators like Tom Spark and Techlore, this project goes further by eliminating:

-> ❌ No affiliate links
+> ❌ Affiliate links
-> ❌ No sponsored rankings
+> ❌ Sponsored rankings
+> ❌ Shady backroom deals

+Instead, it offers:

+> ✅ 100% independent analysis
+> ✅ A public scoring system (64-point scale)
+> ✅ Fully documented, data-backed results
-> ✅ Just the truth, backed by data
+> ✅ Open to contribution from the privacy community

 ---